lokeshlikhar/WanderLust/README.md

-# 🌍 WanderLust – Airbnb Inspired Listing Platform
+# 🌍 WanderLust –  Full Stack Hotel Listing Platform

 A full-stack web application inspired by Airbnb, built using **Node.js, Express.js, MongoDB, and EJS**.
 Users can explore property listings, create and manage their own listings, upload images, leave reviews, and search destinations through a clean and responsive interface.